iamvedran/clothing/README.md

 # Clothing
-Clothing is an sample e-commerce platform for selling clothing and accessories.
+Clothing is a sample e-commerce platform for selling clothing and accessories.
 It provides a range of features for both customers and administrators, including browsing products, adding items to a shopping cart.
 It is built with React, Firebase.

 ## Features